 In Year 1 you will be introduced to the studio-based culture of the course through a series of design projects encouraging the development of ideas, experimentation with visual language and acquisition of technical skills.
 This is supported by a contextual programme that places practical elements into a wider cultural, critical and social context.

-In Year 3 you will study a series of self-directed options designed to develop a professional portfolio that reflects your individual careers aspirations.
+In Year 3 you will develop a professional portfolio that reflects your individual career aspirations.
+You will have the opportunity to enter national and international competitions, professional assessment schemes and live projects.
 Your work is supported by a visiting lecture programme that offers a diverse range of perspectives across the whole platform of graphic design practice.

 Unit end assessment and coursework.